 Additionally, between 2000 and 2010, businesses paid $142 million in Prop 65 settlements, including $89 million in attorney fees.
 These settlements tend to discriminate against small businesses that do not have the financial ability to defend lawsuits like larger corporations.
 As Art Torres, one of the authors of Prop 65 has admitted:

 “Some of these small businesses have had to declare bankruptcy because of the lawsuits that were filed against them.
 Rather than having ‘gotcha’ lawsuits, we have to have a more reasonable approach for dealing with the issue.”

-Prop 65 was intended to protect Californians from exposure to cancer-causing chemicals and products.
-Instead, it has turned into a cash cow for trial lawyers who have used IARC’s hazard assessments as reason to collect damages from businesses across the state.
+Among other things, Prop 65 was intended to protect Californians from exposure to cancer-causing chemicals and products.
+Instead, it has turned into a cash cow for trial lawyers who have used Prop 65 listings and IARC’s hazard assessments as reason to collect damages from businesses across the state.

-By relying upon IARC classifications as a basis for listing agents to Prop 65, California’s OEHHA is going against its stated goal of evaluating and alerting consumers to risks.
 IARC’s influence on Prop 65 carcinogen lists creates unnecessary alarm for California consumers, and in some cases, contradicts federal regulatory guidance.
 Furthermore, Prop 65 Program has led trial lawyers and activists alike to seek financial gains at the cost of businesses small and large.
-In a world full of dangerous and potentially harmful substances, Prop 65 is blissfully ignorant to its own stated purpose.
+In a world full of dangerous and potentially harmful substances, Prop 65 is blissfully ignorant to its own stated purpose of informing Californians about exposure to known carcinogens.
 Prop 65 should focus on scientific consensus, rather than science for alarmism and profit.